bk3/raycast-menu-navigator/README.md

 ## Notes

-- Initial processing of app menu items takes 5-15 seconds on average per app.
+- Initial processing of app menu items generally takes 10-20 seconds per app.
   - We cache these items to speed up interactions after initial load.
 - To refresh data, please run `Refresh Menu Items` from the Actions Menu.
+- Tested against many apps and most work as expected.
+Some (like Cursor) do not play well with the Applescript function to run the shortcut
 - _Shortcut Note:_ If Raycast is focused, it can conflict with the keyboard shortcuts.
   - _Example:_ Settings `⌘ ,` shortcut will open Raycast's settings, not Apple Notes.